 How to find large and old files

-If you are looking for file paths because you want to find the largest and oldest files and move them to a new folder or delete them, doing it manually can be tricky.
-But there’s an easy way to find such files — Large & Old Files module that comes with CleanMyMac X (free download here).
-It sorts all your files by size, kind, and date accessed.
-You can then select files, choose Move to Folder from the dropdown next to the Remove button, and select the destination folder.
-Now, click Move.
-Or you can simply delete those files by clicking the Remove button and skipping the steps we outlined above.
+If you are looking for file paths because you want to find the largest and oldest files and delete them, doing it manually can be tricky.
+But there’s an easy way to find such files — My Clutter module that comes with CleanMyMac (free download here).
+It has the Large & Old Files tool that sorts all your files by size, kind, and date accessed.
+You can then select files and click Remove to delete them.

 How to find the file path using Terminal